claranet/cloud-deploy-docs/source/rst/commands.rst

 *Skip Provisioner bootstrap* :
   ``boolean``

- This option permits to choose if Packer should install the Salt agent (minion) or/and ansible before applying all features.
+ This option permits to choose if Packer should install the Salt agent (minion) or/and Ansible (at global level) before applying all features.
+ Note: Ansible is not required in the baked image since we can use Ansible with remote execution.

 **Life cycle hooks**